 - Paint Color: Behr Swiss Coffee 12

-- Furniture: vintage wooden spindle-back rocking chair with worn patina
+- Furniture: vintage wooden spindle-back rocking chair with worn finish

-- Lighting: soft natural light through sheer white linen curtains, no artificial fixture visible
+- Lighting: soft natural light diffused through sheer white linen curtains

-- Materials: distressed hardwood floors, chunky hand-knit wool textiles, aged terracotta, polished copper kettle
+- Materials: distressed hardwood floors, hand-knit wool textiles, aged terracotta, tarnished silver

 15. Rustic Teatime Settings